avaneev/r8brain-free-src/README.md

 conversion quality may become degraded.
 This library always uses the `sizeof( double )` operator to obtain "double" floating point type's size in bytes.
-This library does not have dependencies beside the standard C library, the "windows.h" on Windows and the "pthread.h" on Mac OS X and Linux.
+This library does not have dependencies beside the standard C library, the "windows.h" on Windows and the "pthread.h" on macOS and Linux.

 ## Links ##
 * [Documentation](https://www.voxengo.com/public/r8brain-free-src/Documentation/)